ssanj/babyloncandle/posts/2018-03-27-the-consolations-of-philosphy-alain-de-botton.md

 ---
 title: The Consolations of Philosophy - Alain de Botton
 author: sanjiv sahayam
-description: Ideas from the book: The Consolations of Philosophy by Alain de Botton.
+description: Ideas from the book&#58; The Consolations of Philosophy by Alain de Botton.
 tags: book, ideas
 comments: true
 ---